opencaesar/oml-tutorials/tutorial-2.md

 # Tutorial 2: OML Patterns # {#tutorial2}

 Note: This tutorial builds on [Tutorial 1](#tutorial1).
-Please do that first before going further.
+Please do that first before proceeding.

 ## Learning Objectives ## {#tutorial2-learning-objectives}
 This tutorial demonstrates the process of developing a methodology for capturing knowledge in a given business domain with OML.
 The methodology will be developed as a series of patterns, each of which represents a small step in the methodology, and is encoded by some new vocabulary.
 As an example, we will develop a simple systems engineering methodology.
 The tutorial also demonstrates describing knowledge using instances of those patterns and organizing them into modules that capture related concerns.
 As an example, we will describe a fanciful space mission called Kepler16b, which is an exoplanet orbiting a binary star system called Kepler16 .. approximately 245 light-years from Earth.